atbcb/ICTTestingBaseline/docs/18AudioTranscript.md

 ## Limitations, Assumptions, or Exceptions
 * If audio is synchronized with video, slides, animations, or other time-based visual media, then use the synchronization test instead: Baseline test 20.
 Synchronized Media (Captions) and 21.
 Synchronized Media (Descriptions)
+* A text equivalent is not required for audio that is provided as an equivalent for video-only content.
+For example, it is not required to transcribe audio that is provided as an alternative to a silent movie.
 * Audio-only content may be delivered as a downloadable file, streamed, or other means.
 * Per Conformance Requirement 5, SC 1.4.2 applies to all audio content that automatically plays for more than 3 seconds.